 Tips

-The air fryer works by blowing hot air all around the food.
-If your wings are piled on top of each other or touching too much, that hot air can’t reach every surface and you’ll get uneven cooking.
+The air fryer works by circulating hot air around the food.
+If the wings are overlapping or packed tightly together, the air can’t reach the skin on all sides and you’ll get soft, steamed patches instead of crispy ones.

-Lay them out in a single layer with a little space between each piece.
-For 2 pounds of wings, you’ll probably need to cook in two batches depending on the size of your air fryer.
+Leave a small gap between each wing.
+For 2 pounds of wings, you’ll almost certainly need to cook in two batches depending on your air fryer size.

 Related Recipes